aleksati/software-poeme-symphonique/README.md

-# software-po-me-symphonique
+# Software Poème Symphonique

-audio software version of Poème Symphonique that uses the Kuramoto model and a realtime ML-based sound engine.
+Modernist composer György Ligeti would have been 100 years in 2023.
+To celebrate, I recreated his famous 'Poème Symphonique for 100 metronomes' as audio software with a realtime ML-based sound engine.